-- 3.1 In order to progress from Year One to Year Two, a student must normally successfully complete all Year One modules, including passing all taught core modules. - 3.2 If a student does not meet the requirements to progress, he/she must undertake the necessary reassessment prior to the next academic Stage in order to fulfil the requirement to progress.
+- 3.1 In order to progress from Year One to Year Two, a student must normally successfully complete all Year One modules, including passing all taught core modules. - 3.2 If a student does not meet the requirements to progress, they must undertake the necessary reassessment prior to the next academic Year in order to fulfil the requirement to progress.
 The reassessment must be undertaken in accordance with Section 5.

-- 3.3 If, following reassessment, a student has failed a core module for the Graduate Diploma, but the module is not designated as core for the Graduate Certificate, then he/she may be permitted to proceed to the next academic year; however, the student must be informed that they can only be considered for an exit award of a Graduate Certificate.
-Students can be considered for the award of a distinction and merit for an exit award. - 3.4 If, following reassessment, a student has failed a core module for the Graduate Diploma, which is also designated as core for the Graduate Certificate, the student will not be permitted to proceed, as outlined in 7.1.2. - 3.5 If following reassessment, a student has failed a non-core module, then he/she may be permitted to proceed to the next academic year.
+- 3.3 If, following reassessment, a student has failed a core module for the Graduate Diploma, but the module is not designated as core for the Graduate Certificate, then they may be permitted to proceed to the next academic year; however, the student must be informed that they can only be considered for an exit award of a Graduate Certificate.
+Students can be considered for the award of a Distinction and Merit for an exit award. - 3.4 If, following reassessment, a student has failed a core module for the Graduate Diploma, which is also designated as core for the Graduate Certificate, the student will not be permitted to proceed, as outlined in 7.1.3. - 3.5 If following reassessment, a student has failed a non-core module, then they may be permitted to proceed to the next academic year.
 The student must be informed that failure to pass all Year One modules may mean that the student will not be able to achieve the award of a Graduate Diploma.
 In this instance the student would then be considered for the exit award of either a Graduate Certificate.
-Students can be considered for the award of a distinction and merit for an exit award.
+Students can be considered for the award of a Distinction and Merit for an exit award.